 Dave Chase is a dynamic speaker described by many as “driven to seeing healthcare realize its full potential.”
-He was named one of the 18 Most Influential People in Digital Health along with luminaries such as Dr. Eric Topol, Susannah Fox, Anne Wojcicki and Dr. Patrick Soon-Shiong.
+He was named one of the 18 Most Influential People in Digital Health along with luminaries such as Dr. Eric Topol, Susannah Fox, and Anne Wojcicki.

 Chase delivers real value to his audience by showing them where to see existential threats and massive opportunities in healthcare’s transformation.
 He understands and has driven major successes inside both large and startup organizations.
 Earlier in his career, he played a founding or leadership role in two new billion dollar businesses inside a Fortune 50 company.